tytso/xfstests-bld/Documentation/gce-xfstests.md

     control over the domain used by GCE_REPORT_EMAIL, you may need to choose a different sender address.

+Other optional parameters include:

+* GCE_FIREWALL_RULES
+  * List of firewall rules to add to the GCP project if not already present.
+By default a rule "allow-http" is created which makes the gce-xfstests web interface accessible to anyone over the Internet.
+It may be useful to override this if you want to implement more restrictive firewall rules or disable access to the web interface entirely.
+Note that existing firewall rules associated with the GCP project will not be removed, and by default there is a default-allow-ssh rule which allows SSH access.

 An example ~/.config/gce-xfstests might look like this:

         GS_BUCKET=tytso-xfstests